State Regulations in New York

 It's relatively painless to complete the paperwork when buying or selling a car in a private (nondealer) transaction.
 If you're the buyer, you'll need to get the following from the seller:

-- odometer and damage disclosure statement (if not on the back of the title, use Form MV-103).
+- odometer and damage disclosure statement (if not on the back of the title, use the Odometer and Damage Disclosure Statement (Form MV-103).

 - The original document from the lienholder that proves the lien is satisfied, if the title indicates there is a lien on the vehicle.
 The DMV will remove the lien when it issues you a new title.